 Ramirez, M. G., E. A. Wall & M. Medina.
 (2003) Web orientation of the banded garden spider Argiope trifasciata (Araneae, Araneidae) in a California coastal population.
 Journal of Arachnology 31: 405-411.

-Ramirez, Martin G., "Web Orientation of the Banded Garden Spider Argiope Trifasciata (Araneae, Araneidae) in a California Coastal Population" (2003).
+Ramirez, Martina G., "Web Orientation of the Banded Garden Spider Argiope Trifasciata (Araneae, Araneidae) in a California Coastal Population" (2003).
 Biology Faculty Works.
 Paper 10.